TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Directory Structure {#ethfw_dir}

-Post installation of EthFw, the following directory would be created.
+Post installation of SDK, the following directory would be created.
 Please note that this is an indicative snap-shot, modules could be added/modified.

 The top-level EthFw makefile as well as the auxiliary makefiles for build flags